I made Kamala Harris’s cornbread dressing — and filled in all the details so you can make it, too

 None of these omissions were dealbreakers.
 They did, however, leave a little too much up to chance, especially for beginners.
 Still, the recipe was appealing enough, and the source newsworthy enough, to plow ahead.
 It took about an hour to assemble.
 Nothing was taxing skill-wise, although after blowing through so many bowls, pans, measuring cups and knives, I did wonder whether Harris or her husband, Doug Emhoff, was in charge of the dishes — and if they could come help me clean up.

 As for the end result?
 Pretty good, and not even by a razor-thin Georgia margin!
 Between the apples, onions and cornbread, it skews sweet (fine in my book).
 The spicy sausage provides the right balance to make it work.
-I’ll certainly be enjoying the leftovers on Thursday.
+I’ll certainly be enjoying the leftovers Thursday.

 I’m sure the future veep’s office is loaded with staffers in charge of every last policy detail, but Madame Vice President, if you’re ever in need of a recipe editor, I stand ready to serve our country.